Craft Beer Guide to Vancouver

 Craft Beer Guide Vancouver

-My favourite beers of Four Winds were Nectarous and Phaedra – but they are almost all truly amazing.
-Definitely a must for a craft beer lover.
+My favorite beers of Four Winds were Nectarous and Phaedra – but they are almost all truly amazing.
+A must for a craft beer lover.

 This brewery is located near Main Street as well.
 The place is rather small and looks very clean and bright for a taproom.
 Unfortunately, we didn’t manage to get in as it was too busy, but it can’t miss on this list as we heard good stories about it.

 When in Vancouver, one of the main places to visit is Granville Island and its market.
 Though, there is a brewery as well!
-Crazy thing is that right after opening hours it gets busy and within 15 minutes a queue starts lining up.
+The crazy thing is that right after opening hours it gets busy and within 15 minutes a queue starts lining up.

-We did a little tasting to try several beers of the brewery but unfortunately I wasn’t to impressed with all of them.
+We did a little tasting to try several beers from the brewery but unfortunately, I wasn’t too impressed with all of them.
 Granville Island is in my opinion quite a basic brewery but worth a stop when on Granville Island.

 PIN FOR LATER: